Leasing Journal Citations (MEDLINE®/PubMed® including OLDMEDLINE)

 NLM distributes MEDLINE/PubMed in XML format via ftp.
 See MEDLINE Characters for information on use of diacritical marks and UTF-8 encoding.
 Links to the DTDs and other information/documentation, including MEDLINE/PubMed XML data element descriptions, are available.
 Also see MEDLINE/PubMed Data.

 Each year's baseline database is a complete reload for continuing licensees.
-The current (2013) baseline database requires 94.1 GB disk space uncompressed; 12.7 GB compressed.
 Subsequent update files distributed after the baseline files contain new, revised, and deleted records.
-They are generally available five days each week and should be applied by licensees regularly.
+They are generally available seven days each week and should be applied by licensees regularly.

 In addition to, or instead of, mounting the XML data locally, licensees have access to the MEDLINE/PubMed Baseline Repository (MBR) Query Tool which is available from a link on the MBR main page.
 The MBR home page contains links to various freely accessible resources; however the Query Tool is restricted to NLM’s registered MEDLINE/PubMed licensees.
 The MBR Query Tool provides Web access to the baseline databases 2002 and forward.
 It permits searching by MeSH Headings, Subheadings, MeSH Heading/Subheading combinations, Names of Substances (MeSH Supplementary Concept Records), and PMID.
 Users can limit or filter by Date Created, Date Completed, Date Last Revised, Publication Year, and Status.
 Citations retrieved are available in both XML Format and PubMed’s MEDLINE ASCII Display Format.